My Story

 All pieces are carefully researched, cut, sewn and produced by hand in my home sewing space, in extremely limited quantities to minimises my impact on the planet and creating something you can only get your hands on for a limited time.

+None of my items are mass produced, something I am very passionate about.
 I hope my pieces bring warmth in your heart, knowing it has been hand made.
 Just like in the olden days and gives your little ones individual style.

 Each piece is to be LOVED and WORN.